 - Have a process where your digital marketing company and you agree on a process similar to a red, yellow, green stoplight system to alert you to potential customers or businesses that you need to address the digital engagement.

 - Have your digital marketing support team provide a weekly summary of the good and the bad and highlight who they are talking to so you start to get name recognition of super fans or businesses that are engaging with your business.

-- Video is predicted to be 80% of content by 2020.?
-Work with your digital marketing team to schedule live video or even some recorded video so the face of the company is interacting with potential customers and the local community.
+- Video is predicted to be 80% of content by 2020.
+Work with your digital marketing team to schedule a live video or even some recorded video so the face of the company is interacting with potential customers and the local community.

 - Set up a monthly meeting with your digital marketing company to talk about the good and the bad of your social media engagement and come up with a plan and a strategy to get better every month.?
 It’s a long game, progress, not perfection.

 Digital marketing continues to evolve and the social media platforms and tools that small business owners are exposed to continue to change as well.
 Outsourcing will continue to grow as the demand for talented digital marketers rise.
 It is critical that small and medium-sized business owners that may not be able to have their own internal marketing staff understand the importance of engagement in a people-centric world.